 Once approved for a HELOC, borrowers can spend the funds however they choose.
+Debt consolidation and home renovations are popular uses for a HELOC.
 Some plans may require the homeowner to borrow a minimum amount at each draw, keep a predetermined amount outstanding or withdraw an initial advance when the HELOC is first established.
 Interested?
 Learn more about Scenic Community Credit Union's HELOCs.

 Advantages of a HELOC

 A HELOC does not give borrowers a lump sum of cash.
 Instead, it offers a homeowner the freedom to withdraw funds from the line of credit as needed.
 Funds can be used however the borrower chooses.
 Common uses for HELOCs include home renovations, education, or paying off high-interest debt.